-Topic Plan Reference Preferred Strategy Issue Response Older People Housing Housing Stronger encouragement for older people housing needed.
+Торіс Plan Reference Preferred Strategy Issue Response Older People Housing Housing Stronger encouragement for older people housing needed.
 The issues around such provision is highlighted in the Equalities Impact Assessment for the Plan.
 There are limitations on the ability to influence the mix and design of housing.
 A Welsh Government response is needed regarding this issue.
 Housing growth Options Housing Ensure a range of options are tested to inform future levels of growth.
 Noted.
 An additional background paper was commissioned entitled 'Demographic Forecasts.'
 Housing Requirement Housing This should be clearly evidenced.
 How will it maximise affordable housing delivery?
 The background papers and introductory text to the Housing Chapter provides this evidence.
 Flexibility Housing Evidence of the level of flexibility needed.
 Assumptions regarding the expected nondelivery of sites need to be explained.
-Noted.
-Amendments done.
-Regarding the nondelivery of sites additional advice has been provided.
-Amendment done.
+Evidence of the level of Noted.
+Amendment delivery of sites addressed advice has been produced advice has been produced advice has been produced.
 Affordable Housing Targets Housing Concern regarding the thresholds used for allocating sites is primarily hinged on the delivery of affordable housing.
 This requirement will be removed.
 Amendment done.
 Affordable housing and self-catering Policy 43 How will Policy 43 work in practice given that residential development is supported in principle in Centres?
 This policy approach has been in operation under the current Local Development Plan.
 The Authority would refuse permission for self catering (which would be subject to a holiday let occupancy